crescolincs/visitor-economy/content/_index.md

    - heading: Lincolnshire’s Visitor Economy Growth
      image: visitor-economy-1.jpg
      lead: >-
-          Recent growth in Lincolnshire’s visitor economy has reflected the attractiveness of the region’s offer and the rising popularity of domestic tourism among UK residents, presenting investment and growth opportunities for businesses across the sector.
+          Recent growth in Lincolnshire’s visitor economy has reflected the attractiveness of the region’s offer and the rising popularity of domestic tourism among UK residents - presenting investment and growth opportunities for businesses across the sector.
      body: >-
-           - Prior to the coronavirus pandemic, Lincolnshire’s visitor economy experienced a sustained period of significant growth - increasing in value by a third between 2012 and 2017.
+           - Prior to the coronavirus pandemic, Lincolnshire’s visitor economy saw a sustained period of growth - increasing in value by a third between 2012 and 2017.

-           - Between 2018 and 2019, notable increases were recorded in visitor days (exceeding 50 million in 2019), overall visitor numbers (exceeding 35 million in 2019), visitor expenditure, and the sector’s overall economic impact (reaching £730 million in 2019).
+           - Between 2018 and 2019, significant increases were recorded in visitor days, overall visitor numbers, visitor expenditure, and the sector’s overall economic impact.

-           - By 2021, Lincolnshire’s visitor economy had bounced back strongly from the pandemic, although performance remained behind 2019.
+           - By 2021, Lincolnshire’s visitor economy was recovering from the pandemic.
 UK domestic tourism is projected to return to pre-pandemic levels in 2023, presenting an opportunity for the sector in Lincolnshire to revert to the robust growth of the pre-pandemic period.
-     ctatext: about Lincolnshire's Visitor Economy growth
+     ctatext: about Lincolnshire's visitor economy growth

    - heading: Great Britain’s Growing Domestic Tourism Market
      image: visitor-economy-2.jpg
      lead: >-
            In the immediate pre-pandemic period, Great Britain’s (GB) domestic tourism sector saw growth across categories including overnight trips, holidays, VFR (visiting friends and relatives), and business.
      body: >-
            - Between 2018 and 2019, notable increases were recorded in GB overnight trips and expenditure; GB holiday trips; VFR trips, bednights and expenditure; and GB business trips expenditure.

-           - Although the coronavirus pandemic impacted Great Britain’s tourism sector significantly, these positive prior trends, in combination with the pandemic’s positive effect on the ‘staycation’ market, provide a solid basis for post-pandemic growth
+           - Although the coronavirus pandemic impacted Great Britain’s tourism sector significantly, these positive prior trends, combined with the pandemic’s positive effect on the ‘staycation’ market, provide a solid basis for post-pandemic growth.

      ctatext: about Great Britain’s growing domestic tourism market